jadilorenzo/obsidian-writing/Let There Be Light.md

 	- Sun burn
 	- Getting more consistent with golf shots
 	- Why every time I hit a great shot yesterday, @Jamie Meeker (an employee) hit one just slightly better Beyond this, Mr. Woods caters a meal at our weekly meeting, where people present what they're working on, things they've been learning about, or even propose tooling changes.
 No-one wants to miss these discussions.
 In fact, this weekly meeting usually starts with a weekly check-in where a rotation of employees are asked a series of questions.
 My favorite question is: "What would you do if you had nothing to do on a random Tuesday?"
 I could never guess some of the answers: gardening, running, legos, and reading the Divine Comedy.
-Many of Mr. Woods presentations are about
+Many presentations and discussions are about personal development, like Mark Kraemer's presentation on "The Science of Motivation."

 %% other academy people, what is craft, rm academy, diverse skillset %%